Hubs-Foundation/hubs-docs/docs/hubs-faq.md

 For more information, see our documentation on [custom clients](./hubs-cloud-custom-clients.html)

 ## Can I pay Mozilla to do X, Y, Z?
 It's not possible to pay Mozilla for custom work, however, our code is open source and we welcome external contributors in [GitHub](http://github.com/mozilla/hubs).
-You can post in the #work-for-hire channel of our Discord if you are interested in paying someone to build something for you.
+You can post in the #work-for-hire channel of our [Discord chat server](https://discord.gg/wHmY4nd) if you are interested in paying someone to build something for you.

 ## Can I run my virtual event in hubs?
 Yes, check out the information [here](./intro-events.html) for more information on how to get started:

 If you have questions about whether Hubs will be a good fit for your event, drop by our office-hours or meetup to speak to  a member of our team.
-See our community Discord for the schedule.
+See our community [Discord chat server](https://discord.gg/wHmY4nd) for the schedule.

 ## Have you considered adding feature X?

 We keep track of bugs and feature requests in GitHub.
-If there is a feature you would like, see if someone has already mentioned it in our [list of bugs/feature requests](https://github.com/mozilla/hubs/issues) if you find someone else has already asked for the feature- let us know in a comment that you would like it too.
+If there is a feature you would like, see if someone has already mentioned it in our [list of bugs/feature requests](https://github.com/mozilla/hubs/issues) if you find someone else has already asked for the feature, let us know in a comment that you would like it too.
 If not, feel free to submit a "feature request."
 Note, please include as much detail as possible to feature requests to let us know how you see this feature benefiting your use case.

 ## Need help with something else?